jkkummerfeld/1ec-graph-parser/parser/training/README.md

 ## Projective Arc Parser

-Note:

 - This is trained with 4 threads in the configuration below
-- I ran it with 29 Gb of RAM (and decreasing the number of threads will only slightly help this).
+- Used 29 Gb of RAM (and decreasing the number of threads will only slightly help this).

 ```
 -traintest